 - A Work of highest quality in all areas; mastery of facts and concepts; creativity; ability to evaluate data and trends. - B Adequate mastery of facts and concepts; creativity and analytical ability, but with some weaknesses and room for improvement. - C Sufficient grasp of facts and a general competence of subject. - D Insufficient grasp of facts and competence of subject.
-Students who do not demonstrate improvement are subject to dismissal. - F Failure to achieve minimal quality or production of work. - W Withdrawal from a class until the 8th week of the semester. - I Incomplete work at the end of the course.
-This grade is given only if the work is incomplete for valid reasons.
-It is the responsibility of the student to finish all incomplete work and ask the instructor to submit a grade change to the registrar.
-If the work is not finished in the subsequent semester, without the granting of an extension, the incomplete will be changed to an "F." - P Pass - NP Non-Pass
+Students who do not demonstrate improvement are subject to dismissal. - F Failure to achieve minimal quality or production of work. - FN Overall class attendance percentage is below 80% - W Withdrawal from a class until the 8th week of the semester.